 Whether you are scanning a page, writing a book, or saving a web page, you sometimes need to make a PDF file from a document.
 You don't need a special application with Ubuntu MATE.
 PDF creation is built-in.
 Most applications provide a menu selection to Save As PDF or Export to PDF.
 If the application you use does not offer one of those options, Ubuntu MATE provides the ability to print a document or file in PDF format.
-See the illustration below.
+See the Print to File option in illustration below.